calmsu/arcs/docs/index.md

 Getting Started
 ===============
-ARCS is a dynamic and interactive ecosystem which builds physical relationships between the data resources.
+ARCS, or Archaeological Resource Cataloguing System, is a dynamic and interactive ecosystem, which highlights both archival data and the physical relationships between resources.

+ARCS is an open-source web platform that enables individuals to collaborate in creating and relating digitized primary evidence when conducting research in the humanities.
+While ARCS certainly excels at storing and archiving data, it’s real strength lies in its attention to the relationships your resources share between themselves—and the people that created those resources.
+The other main highlight of ARCS lies in its crowd-based model of data input and data validation.

 Using ARCS, you can retrieve resources using the search facility with the use of simplified facets.
-Registered researchers can use ARCS to submit their resources which can be later retrieved and updated.
-You can also acquire details regarding specific features of ARCS through its different segments as mentioned in the table of contents.
+Registered users of ARCS can interact with your research collection in a number of different ways.
+They can create new resources, curate targeted research collections, add resource annotations, review detailed information about a resource or certain types of collections, and flag data they deem to be problematic.

 Resources
 ---------